 Affinity Water adopts International Financial Reporting Standard 9: 'Financial instruments' ('IFRS 9') and management has concluded that the procedure currently in place to assess the impairment of trade receivables detailed above is deemed sufficient under the IFRS 9 expected credit loss model; historical recoverability of trade receivables has shown to be a good indicator of future expected losses, both in the next 12 months and across the lifetime of the instrument under normal economic circumstances.
-In the current year, management has considered the impact of the national health pandemic when calculating the bad debt provision and has provided for an additional £2.35m of doubtful debts as a result of the increased risk in this area.
+Our bad debt provision decreased during the year as a result of a debt sale that took place, where fully provided for debt was sold outside of the company, and a release of an additional provision made in 2020/21 for the impact of COVID-19.
+Partially offsetting this was an increase in the provision in the year as a result of the increased cost of living currently impacting our customers.
+There has been a resultant decrease in the provision from £34,027,000 at 31 March 2022 as a result of the above reasons.